mnot/I-D/binary-structured-headers/draft.md

 The following HTTP field names can have their values parsed as Structured Fields according to the algorithms in {{!RFC8941}}, and thus can usually be serialised using the corresponding Binary Item Types.

-When one of these fields' values cannot be represented using Structured Types, its value can instead be represented as a String Literal ({{literal}}).
+When one of these fields' values cannot be represented using Structured Types in a Binary Representation, its value can instead be represented as a Binary Literal ({{literal}}).

 * Accept - List
 * Accept-Encoding - List